-clauses for the 30 June 2021 valuations is less than the number for the 30 June 2020 valuations.
+valuations is less than the number for the 30 June 2021 and 2020 valuations which covered both property and infrastructure assets.
 This is consistent with global industry practice.
 This uncertainty does not indicate the valuations adopted cannot be relied upon.
 However, the clauses indicate that there may be a higher degree of valuer judgement in determining significant valuation assumptions.

-As a result, the Fund has exercised a higher degree of judgement in measuring the fair value of its unlisted investments at 30 June 2021 than required in the pre-COVID-19 investment environment.
+As a result, the Fund has exercised a higher degree of judgement in measuring the fair value of its unlisted investments at 30 June 2022 than required in the pre-COVID/Russian invasion of Ukraine investment environment.
 Refer to Note 4 for more information.